 Strabismus is also associated with vision problems, including farsightedness.
-Your doctor will check your visual acuity during the exam to ensure that this isn't contributing to the pointing problem in your eyes.
+Your doctor will check your visual acuity during the exam to ensure that this is not contributing to the pointing problem in your eyes.

-This test isn't painful, and it doesn't take your doctor long to complete.
+This test is not painful, and it does not take your doctor long to complete.
 Once you have a diagnosis, you can get started on therapies to help you see better.

 How Strabismus Is Treated

 There are a variety of different approaches your doctor can use to help you overcome strabismus.
-The option that's right for you depends on your age, your overall health, and your personal preferences.
+The option that is right for you depends on your age, your overall health, and your personal preferences.
 Your doctor can help you make the right choice.